beardon/mws-api/README.md

 Flat files:

-When working with a flat-file response from Amazon, a `parseCSVResult` function is provided as an option to conviniently post-process the result. *It must return a Promise*.
+When working with a flat-file response from Amazon, a `parseCSVResult` function is provided as an option to conviniently post-process the result.
+Returning a Promise will result in the Promise being resolved.

 ```javascript
 // An example to change the encoding of the raw response